-The Utility Regulator is arranged around four directorates:
+Our organisation is arranged around four directorates:

 - 1. Consumer and Business Protection;

-- 2. Price Controls:
+- 2. Price Controls;

 - 3. Markets; and

 - 4. Networks and Energy Futures.

-We want to develop a professional and motivated workforce that is empowered to make a real difference for Northern Ireland.
+We are a professional and motivated workforce that is empowered to make a real difference for Northern Ireland.